Planning and Environment Linkages

 Idaho — Corridor Planning Guidebook

-Although the Corridor Planning Guidebook (CPG) existed prior to the workshop, participants committed to updating and revising the document as a strategy in the SAP.
+The Idaho Transportation Department (ITD) is developing a Corridor Planning Guidebook (CPG).
+Although the CPG existed prior to the workshop, participants committed to updating and revising the document as a strategy in the State Action Plan.
 ITD Planning and Environmental Sections are designing the CPG to bring parts of the project development process together into a single process.
 The CPG will assist in the determination of whether to advance the project as an environmental document or to include the project in the corridor plan/study, or both.
 The guidebook contains a matrix to facilitate this decisionmaking process.

 Maine — Enhanced Scoping Process

-Concept-to-Construction (C-to-C) is an internal South Dakota DOT (SDDOT) process that has been implemented to obtain consistency in the project scoping and cost estimating process.
+Concept-to-Construction (C-to-C) is a new internal South Dakota DOT process that has been implemented to obtain consistency in the project scoping and cost estimating process.
+Prior to the workshop, SDDOT began developing the process.
 C-to-C is designed to communicate and track environmental commitments made during project development.
-Documenting and sharing the results and decisions is also part of the C-to-C process.
-The C-to-C scheduling tool, which will track and share NEPA activities and requirements between offices, should be available in summer 2006.
+Documenting and sharing the results and decisions within SDDOT is also part of the C-to-C process.

 Formal Lines of Communication